 The Patient Protection and Affordable Care Act of 2010, more popularly known as Obamacare, was highly controversial right from the start.
 That's partly because the Act is so complex that anyone can easily pick out whichever facts support their points of view.
 Furthermore, the advantages mostly accrue to those who don't have health insurance, whether it's because of cost, employer or pre-existing health conditions.
 The disadvantages accrue to those individuals and businesses who pay more taxes or incur higher operating costs.
 Find out How Much Will Obamacare Cost Me?

-Obamacare ProsThe non-partisan Congressional Budget Office lists the advantages of Obamacare:
+ProsThe non-partisan Congressional Budget Office lists these advantages:

 - The Act was designed to reduce overall health care costs by making services available to the 32 million who currently can't get insurance.
 They often use a hospital emergency room as their primary care physician, increasing costs for everyone.
 This starts in 2014.